xBaseDigital/docs/banking/signing-process/signing-process.md

 ## Canonical String

-This guide explains how to construct a canonical string for authenticating API requests to the **XBD Money Banking API**.
+This guide explains how to construct a canonical string for authenticating API requests to the **RELM Banking API**.
 The canonical string is a critical component used in ECDSA signature generation for secure API authentication.

 ### Step 1 -- Build the Canonical String